 Kharkiv’s school curriculum has new depths

 A large number of Kharkiv’s schoolchildren are studying remotely because of the Russian military aggression.
 Ukraine’s authorities established “subway school” in five metro stations of the city nearly six months ago.
 Children are taught valuable lessons.
-The lessons have been successful, as parents of children who attend the classes have not switched to remote .
+The lessons have been successful, as parents of children who attend the classes have not switched to remote education.

 Ihor Terekhov announced recently the establishment of a Kharkiv underground school.
 This is another way to keep students together, and to provide them with a place where they can advance their social interaction.